waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Puzzle Logic:** B2F requires these stoppers to create a path to the ladder at (9, 11).
 Without them, the player slides past critical junctions.

 # Game Mechanics
 - FLOOR (Brown): Walkable.
-Non-sliding except for B1F Rows 1-2.
+Standard floor behavior in most areas.
+- SLIDING FLOOR: Specific tiles in B1F Rows 1-2 labeled "FLOOR" function as ICE and cause sliding.
+Verified.
 - ICE: Sliding mechanic.
 Verified.
 - PIT: Warp to B2F.
 Filling a pit creates a permanent stopper on B2F.
 Verified.
 - BOULDER: Resets on ladder use.
 Permanent if in pit.
 Verified.